A solution to looming medical isotope supply chain issues.

 - The plant will initially have a capacity of 5 Kg/ year, which can be expanded to 20 Kg/ year

-- A major advantage of the ASP technology is that it is modular, i.e. to increase the capacity of a plant additional identical modules are inserted into the system.
-This uniformity also allows efficient component replacement, in the case of maintenance or component failure and reduces downtime to a minimum
+- A major advantage of ASP’s technology is that it is modular, so it can increase the capacity of a plant as additional identical modules are inserted into the system.
+This uniformity also allows efficient component replacement in the case of maintenance or component failure and reduces downtime